 Home is where you spend your most relaxing time.
 For this reason, it needs to reflect comfort and tranquility.
 We work very hard to be able to afford a warm and cozy place to call home, and once you get that, the next step is usually to have it reflect your style and be as efficient as possible.
 Whether you bought a new home or a refurbished one, there is always something to be done to increase the value of the home.

-Home improvement is a long-term project.
+Home improvement is a continuous, long-term macro project.
 You need to make a list of all the things that you would like to do and calculate a projection of the cost.
 If you are working under budget constraints, you are advised to prioritize the most important things first and then work your way down as far as your budget will allow.

 Contractors are a dime a dozen with breathtaking designs and cutting-edge technology to improve your home.
 Do your research and map out exactly what you want to achieve before employing the services of a contractor.
 Do not, however, take on the responsibility of improving your home single-handedly unless you yourself are a contractor.
 You need the expertise of a professional in the industry to help you make the best decisions regarding your home improvement project.